Privacy notice – Artemis Funds (Lux)

 You have a number of rights in relation to the personal data that we hold about you.
 These rights include:

-You can find out more information about your rights by contacting the data protection regulator, Commission Nationale pour la Protection des Donnéeswww.cnpd.lu (opens in a new window).
+You can find out more information about your rights by contacting the data protection regulator, Commission Nationale pour la Protection des Données – www.cnpd.lu.

 Changes to our privacy policy